Here are some of the more common questions that are often asked about my counselling service.

 (Mick Cooper, Essential Research Findings in Counselling and Psychotherapy, 2008)

-While no therapist can guarantee results, many people find that talking through their experiences with a trained counsellor brings new insights, emotional relief, and greater clarity.
-You’re welcome to try a few sessions and see how it feels—I offer a free 20-minute introductory call to help you decide whether this is the right step for you.
+Although no therapist can guarantee results, many people find value in talking through their experiences with a trained counsellor.
+This process brings new insights, emotional relief, and greater clarity.
+I offer a free 20-minute introductory call to help you decide whether I am the right counsellor for you.
+If you then decide to go ahead, you’re welcome to try a few sessions and see how it feels.

 What if I don’t think counselling is helping?